Klipper3d/klipper/docs/Manual_Level.md

 invalidate any previous probe calibration that was performed with a tilted bed.
 Be sure to run [probe calibration](Probe_Calibrate.md) after the bed screws have been adjusted.

+The `MAX_DEVIATION` parameter is useful when a saved bed mesh is used, to ensure that the bed level has not drifted too far from where it was when the mesh was created.
+For example, `SCREWS_TILT_CALCULATE MAX_DEVIATION=0.01` can be added to the custom start gcode of the slicer before the mesh is loaded.
+It will abort the print if the configured limit is exceeded (0.01mm in this example), giving the user a chance to adjust the screws and restart the print.